 - The actual Implementation: this final area represents the feature set the instrument actually supports

-In the ideal case, a medical device is characterized by perfect intersection between all three areas.
+In the ideal case, a medical device is characterized by a perfect intersection between all three areas.

 Now, let's evaluate what happens when this is not the case.